iamramidapx/Cybersecurity-Notes/README.md

-# From microbiology to cybersecurity — notes from Google's Cybersecurity Certificate and TryHackMe.
+# notes from Google's Cybersecurity Certificate and TryHackMe.

 ## 🏅 Certifications & Learning Paths